menefotto/errors/README.md

 -The original error message it stored inside err.Msg

+-It also provides a errors.Wrap function which can be used to wrap a standard error type.
+ It adds the line and file name of where it has been called.

 This package has been developed with simplicity in mind and as a drop it replacement for the standard error type/package.

+Caveats:
+-The reported error line is the one in which error.New has been called